-A student who is currently enrolled in the M.Div., M.A.M., M.S.M. or M.T.S. program and who wants to transfer to another of these programs must formally apply for admission to the new degree program.
-The Office of Admissions and Financial Aid should be consulted regarding the appropriate procedure.
-The transfer of credit hours is subject to the direction and approval of the registrar.
+A student who is currently enrolled in the M.Div., M.A.M., M.S.M. or M.T.S. program and who wants to transfer to another of these programs must formally put forward a Request for Change of Degree form through the Office of Admissions for admission to the new degree program.
+The Office of Admissions should be consulted regarding the appropriate procedure.
+The transfer of credit hours is subject to the direction and approval of the registrar and the associate dean for academic affairs.
 Ordinarily, credit is fully transferable between programs.
+A current student wanting to change degrees to the Th.M. degree program must formally apply for admission to the new degree program, meeting the requirements for the Th.M. degree program.